Zylann/godot_voxel/doc/specs/region_format_v3.md

 ### Filesystem structure

 A region forest is organized in multiple region files, and is contained within a root directory containing them.
+Region files don't need to be inside a forest to be usable.
 Under that directory, is located two things:

 - A `meta.vxrm` file